AztecProtocol/aztec-packages/barretenberg/cpp/src/barretenberg/smt_verification/README.md

     `FFITerm` works the same as `FFTerm`.
     Except that you need to use `.mod()` method each time you want the constraint to be created.
 Note that you should not create a new variable using `Var` and execute `.mod()` immediately.
     You can create `^` and `>,<,<=,>=` constraints with `FFITerm`s.

+    Both of these classes are arithmetically compatible with the `fr` type, so in most cases there is no need to use `Const` terms.
+However, If you want to use values produced by model, you will have to use `Const`

 	Also there is a Bool type: